Ying (Chu)

+History

 In the early years of Chu's development, the state capital was located at Danyang, near modern-day Xichuan County in Henan Province.
 Following a number of battles with neighboring states the Chu capital moved to Ying, near modern-day Jingzhou City on the Jianghan Plain in the western part of Hubei Province.

-Date of relocation

 There are four separate theories as to the date that relocation of the capital took place: